-- You indicate you have a medical condition that affects your ability to drive within the last 3 years on your driver license application, renewal by mail (RBM) notice, or renewal by internet (RBI) application.
+- You indicate you have a medical condition that affects your ability to drive within the last 3 years on your driver’s license application, renewal notice, or renewal application.

-- Your driving record which indicates 3 accidents within a 12 month period, traffic law convictions, reckless, negligent, or incompetent driving habits, fraudulent use of a driver license, or other grounds which would cause DMV to refuse a driver license.
+- Your driver’s record indicates 3 accidents within 12 months, traffic law convictions, reckless, negligence, or incompetent driving habits, fraudulent use of a driver’s license, or other reasons that would cause DMV to refuse a driver’s license.

-If you were referred via a priority reexamination (law enforcement referral), you must contact DMV within 5 working days of receiving the notice (citation) from the traffic enforcement officer.
-Once DMV receives the referral information, you will be notified by DMV to submit medical information and/or a reexamination appointment will be scheduled.
+If you were referred via a Priority reexamination (law enforcement referral), you must contact DMV within 5 working days of receiving the notice or citation from the traffic enforcement officer.
+Once DMV receives the referral information, DMV will notify you to submit medical information and/or a reexamination appointment will be scheduled.

 - Request medical information from you.
-If it is clear from the medical information that you do not present a driving risk, DMV’s investigation may end an action or take no action against your driving privilege.
+If the medical information shows that you do not present a driving risk, DMV’s investigation may end an action or take no action against your driving privilege.

-- Take an immediate suspension or revocation action of your driving privilege if your physical or mental condition presents an immediate threat to public safety.
+- Take an immediate action to suspend or revoke your driving privilege if your physical or mental condition presents an immediate threat to public safety.

-After a reexamination, the DMV Driver Safety Hearing Officer has the authority based on California Vehicle Code (CVC) §14250 to place an individual’s driving privilege on probation in lieu of suspension or revocation or will decide to take one or more of the following administrative action(s):
+After a reexamination, the DMV Driver Safety Hearing Officer has the authority to place an individual’s driving privilege on probation in lieu of suspension or revocation, or will decide to take one or more of the following administrative action(s):

-No Action: Your condition or driving record does not warrant an action against your driving privilege.
+No Action: Your condition or driver’s record does not warrant an action against your driving privilege.

 Medical Probation: You or your physician must submit a Driver Medical Evaluation (DS 326) form completed by your physician to DMV on specified dates.

-Calendar Reexamination: You are required to appear for a follow up reexamination.
+Calendar Reexamination: You must appear for a follow up reexamination.

-Restriction: You may only operate a motor vehicle under specific conditions and circumstances, such as, driving during daylight hours only, driving within certain geographical areas, or having your vehicle equipped with specialized equipment.
+Restriction: You may only drive under specific conditions and circumstances, such as, during daylight hours, within certain geographical areas, or with specialized equipment in your vehicle.

 Suspension: Your driving privilege is suspended for an indefinite period of time.
 Your driving privilege can be reinstated if you demonstrate that you are compensating for a physical or mental condition, or your driving behavior no longer presents a safety risk and there is no other action in effect.

 Revocation: Your driving privilege is terminated.
-Generally, this action is taken when your physical or mental condition is so severe it does not appear likely that your condition will ever improve, or a driving incident is so severe that you present a safety risk.
+Generally, this action is taken when your physical or mental condition is so severe that improvement seems unlikely, or a driving incident is so severe that you present a safety risk.